jsvine/WRIT1-CE9741/_posts/syllabus.md

 ### Course Materials

 All assigned readings in this course are available online, for free.
 The required and optional readings for each class are noted in the course outline for each class.
-They're also grouped by category in the class bibliography, along with several non-free books, such as Edward Tufte's classics.

 Class will take place in a computer lab equipped with Mac computers, so you don't need to bring a computer of your own.
 If you'd prefer to use your own computer, that should be fine, too.